 Mix speed 1 (STIR for KitchenAid) for 1 to 2 minutes until homogenous.
 Then, mix speed 2 for 8 minutes until dough clumps around the paddle.

 Let the dough rest in the mixing bowl for 10 minutes.

-Next, add the 63.8 grams butter, one pat at a time, while the mixer is running on speed 1 (STIR).
-Continue this for 5 to 8 minutes until all butter is added and the dough is glossy and soft.
+Next, add the 64g butter, one pat at a time, while the mixer is running on speed 1 (STIR).
+Continue this for 5 to 8 minutes until all the butter is added to the dough and it's glossy and soft.

-Finally, add 79.7 grams raisins at the very end of mixing and mix on low just to incorporate.
+Finally, add the 80g raisins at the very end of mixing and mix on low just to incorporate.

 Transfer your dough to a bulk fermentation container and cover.

 Give the dough 3 sets of stretch and folds at 30-minute intervals, where the first set starts 30 minutes after the start of bulk fermentation.

 Chill dough (1:00 p.m. to 1:15 p.m.)

 Place the bulk fermentation container, uncovered, in the refrigerator for 15 minutes to make shaping easier.